KATBlackCoder/LudoLingua/BACKEND_STRUCTURE.md

 ### External Resources and Final Assembly

 *   **`migrations/`**: Contains the version history of our database schema in raw `.sql` files. `sqlx-cli` is used to manage these.
 The application automatically applies them on startup to ensure the user's database is always up-to-date.
+*   **`models/`**: Contains JSON configuration files that define available models for each LLM provider.
+Each file follows the `ModelInfo` structure defined in `src/models/provider.rs` with `display_name` and `model_name` fields.
+This approach enables:
+    *   **Runtime Configuration**: Model lists can be updated without recompiling the application.
+    *   **User Customization**: Advanced users can modify these files to add custom models or remove unwanted ones.
+    *   **Provider Isolation**: Each provider's models are cleanly separated in dedicated JSON files.
+    *   **Graceful Fallback**: If JSON files are missing or corrupt, providers fall back to hardcoded default models.
+    *   **Maintainability**: Easier to keep model catalogs up-to-date as providers release new models.
 *   **`prompts/`**: Stores `.txt` files that are used as templates for prompting the AI.
 The application logic dynamically injects glossary terms and source text into these templates to create context-rich prompts.
 *   **`lib.rs` & `main.rs`**: These are the final assembly points. `main.rs` is a minimal entrypoint that calls `lib.rs`. `lib.rs` uses the Tauri application builder to assemble all the pieces: it initializes the database connection pool, registers the command handler from `src/commands`, and starts the application.